Smile-NS/SimpleJson/README.md

 }
 ```
 ### Remove
-Remove a selected node.
+Remove a node.
-Like "put", you can remove deep nodes.
+You can operate as well as put.
 ```java
 json.remove(key, value);
 ```
 ### Get
-Get a selected node as (pseudo) primitive type, their wrapper classes, or reference type.
+Get a node as (pseudo) primitive type, their wrapper classes, or reference type.
-You can get from a deep node, too.
 ```java
 json.getInt("key");
 json.getList("key2");